Jason Goes to Hell: The Final Friday: Home media

-The film was released on DVD in North America by New Line Home Video in 2002, and includes two cuts: the theatrical cut, created to receive an R rating from the MPAA, and the unrated (or director's) cut, which runs three minutes longer than the theatrical version and contains material beyond what is allowed under the R rating.
+The film was released on VHS by New Line Home Entertainment in the United States and Alliance Video in Canada on January 19, 1994.
+It was later released on DVD in North America by New Line in 2002, and includes two cuts: the theatrical cut, created to receive an R rating from the MPAA, after originally receiving the NC-17 rating, and the unrated (or director's) cut, which runs three minutes longer than the theatrical version and contains material beyond what is allowed under the R rating.
 In certain regions of the world, including Australia, the DVD was only released with the R-rated version of the film available to view.

 On September 13, 2013, Paramount and Warner Bros. co-released Friday the 13th: The Complete Collection in a Blu-ray box set, featuring each of the twelve films in the franchise; this marked the first Blu-ray release of Jason Goes to Hell.
 This collection is currently out of print, but the film has been released separately in the higher definition format with its successor, Jason X.

-Both the theatrical and unrated versions of the film were added to the Friday the 13th: The Ultimate Collection Blu-ray set that Scream Factory released in October 2020.
+Both the theatrical and unrated versions of the film were added to the Friday the 13th: The Ultimate Collection Blu-ray set that Scream Factory released on October 13, 2020.
+On May 20, 2024, Arrow Films released a standalone limited edition 4K UHD Blu-ray of the film.

-The movie was also released on VHS.

 Reception

 Box office

-Jason Goes to Hell: The Final Friday debuted in U.S. theaters on Friday, August 13, 1993, to a weekend box office total of $7.6 million across 1,355 screens.
-The film would go on to gross a final domestic total of $15.9 million, making it the second-worst performing film in the franchise, after Jason Takes Manhattan which made $14.3 million.
+Jason Goes to Hell: The Final Friday earned $7.6 million in the United States during its opening weekend across 1,355 screens.
+The film would go on to gross a final domestic total of $15.9 million and an approximate total of 3,849,050 admissions, making it the third-least attended film in the franchise, narrowly beating Jason Takes Manhattan (1989) and Jason X (2001).
 It placed at number 86 on the list of the year's Top 100 earners.